Monday, April 6, 2026

-When I was little, my parents always voted blue in any given election.
-When the ballot offered one Democrat versus one Republican, for most people it was an easy pick between one side or the other.
+When I was little, my parents always voted blue.
+When the ballot offered one Democrat versus one Republican, it was an easy pick between the two.
 I always viewed California as an impenetrable fortress of blue politics.
-With our heavily populated progressive cities, it seemed practically impossible for a Republican to hold the Governor position.
-However, as the June 2nd primary approaches, an overcrowded field of Democratic candidates is threatening to turn that assumption completely upside down.
+With our heavily populated progressive cities, it seemed practically impossible for a Republican to win a gubernatorial election.
+As the June 2 primary approaches, however, an overcrowded field of Democrats vying for the office is threatening to turn that assumption completely upside down.

-According to recent polling by UC Berkeley IGS Poll (who is sponsored by The Los Angeles Times), conservative commentator Steve Hilton and Riverside County Sheriff Chad Bianco are leading the gubernatorial race as of March 18th.
-Hilton captures roughly 17% of the vote, while Bianco is close behind at 16%, leaving prominent Democrats like Eric Swalwell and Katie Porter trailing in the low teens.
-Follow the latest polling updates posted by The New York Times.
-Because California utilizes a top-two primary system where all candidates are listed on the same ballot, the sheer abundance of Democratic candidates is severely fracturing the liberal vote.
+According to recent polling by UC Berkeley IGS Poll (sponsored by The Los Angeles Times), conservative commentator Steve Hilton and Riverside County Sheriff Chad Bianco are leading the gubernatorial race as of March 18.
+Hilton captures roughly 17% of the vote, while Bianco is close behind at 16%, leaving prominent Democrats like Eric Swalwell and Katie Porter trailing them in the low teens.
+You can follow the latest polling updates on The New York Times.
+Because California utilizes a top-two primary system where candidates are listed on the same ballot regardless of party, the sheer abundance of Democratic candidates is severely fracturing the liberal vote.

 The California Democratic Party is actively panicking about the very real possibility of a general election without a single Democrat on the ballot.
-On March 3rd, party chair Rusty Hicks issued an open letter pleading with unviable candidates to assess their paths to victory and suspend their campaigns.
+On March 3, party chair Rusty Hicks issued an open letter pleading with unviable candidates to assess their paths to victory and suspend their campaigns:

 If in the unlikely event a Democrat failed to proceed to the General Election for Governor, there could be the potential for depressed Democratic turnout in California in November.
 The result would present a real risk to winning the congressional seats required and imperil Democrats' chances to retake the House.

-Despite these dire warnings, the majority of the eight Democratic hopefuls have stubbornly refused to step aside.
+Despite these dire warnings, all eight Democratic hopefuls have stubbornly refused to step aside.
 Meanwhile, the conservative surge is being heavily fueled by voters in California’s rural and inland regions, who are expressing deep dissatisfaction with the state’s current trajectory.
-A recent survey from the Public Policy Institute of California revealed that 54% of Californians believe the state is headed in the wrong direction, driven largely by anxiety over the cost of living and inflation.
+A recent survey from the Public Policy Institute of California revealed that 54% of Californians believe the state is headed in the wrong direction.
+Their views are driven largely by anxiety over the cost of living and inflation.

 Candidates like Bianco are successfully capitalizing on this widespread frustration.
 Polling data shows the Republican sheriff is absolutely dominating the race in rural, historically red areas like the Inland Empire and the North Coast/Sierras.
 While Democratic candidates fight each other for urban votes in Los Angeles and the Bay Area, Republican candidates are unifying the rural base.

-While the media fixates on the fractured Democratic field, they are completely ignoring the socialist candidates running in this election, such as Ramsey Robinson of the Peace and Freedom Party or Butch Ware.
-It is frustrating that candidates who are actually running on working-class platforms receive absolutely no press coverage and are continuously shut out of major platforms, like the highly criticized (and ultimately canceled) gubernatorial debate co-sponsored by USC and the Los Angeles TV station KABC.
+While the media fixates on the fractured Democratic field, they are completely ignoring the socialist candidates running in this election, including Ramsey Robinson of the Peace and Freedom Party and Butch Ware.
+It is frustrating that candidates who are actually running on working-class platforms receive absolutely no press coverage and are shut out of major platforms, like the highly criticized (and ultimately canceled) gubernatorial debate co-sponsored by USC and the Los Angeles TV station KABC.

 Comparison to the last Governor Race